 - a time for the foundations of current civilization to convulse and collapse one-by-one as human, animal and environmental problems proliferate ... demanding a new world order to rise from the rubble of cities, habitats and nature to fill the resulting void.

-When and WhereTuesday, October 17, 7:00 to 8:45 pm
+When and WhereTuesday, November 28th, 7:00 to 8:45 pm

-The second half of the evening will be dedicated to questions ... from panelists to their fellow panelists ... and from the audience to panelists ... so bring your questions as well as your answers.
+The Evening's FormatThe first half of the evening will consist of each panelist giving an opening position statement.
+The second half of the evening will be dedicated to questions ... from panelists to their fellow panelists ... and from the audience to panelists ... so bring your questions as well as your answers [if you have any 😕].